haroohie-club/ChokuretsuTranslationUtility/ReverseEngineering.md

 - **0x1A-0x1B**: A short (16-bit integer) pointer to the Shift-JIS encoded text of the ticker tape text that appears when selecting the topic.

 ## Event Files
-Event files control all of the scenes ("events") in the game and are all contained with in `evt.bin`.
+Event files control all of the scenes ("events") in the game and are all contained within `evt.bin`.
 The structure of the event files is as follows:

 * **0x00-0x03**: The number of pointers that will be resolved at the beginning of the file.
 The pointers start at **0x0C** and are spaced out every
     0x08 bytes (every other integer is a pointer).
 The front pointers contain references to other things in the file, most of which are currently not understood.
 Some important things that are known include:
     - Dramatis Personae &ndash; The set of characters who appear in the event.
-    - Dialogue Section Pointer &ndash; This is a pointer that immediately follows the Dramatis Personae and directly points to section where dialogue is defined.
+    - Dialogue Section Pointer &ndash; This is a pointer that immediately follows the Dramatis Personae and directly points to the section where dialogue is defined.
     - Control Section Pointer &ndash; In the main story event files (#0x166 through #0x213), the third pointer after the Dialogue Section Pointer points to the Control Section.
 * **0x04-0x07**: The pointer to the End Pointers section.
 * **0x08-0x0B**: For files that have a title (e.g., EV1_001), this is the pointer to that title.